USF-HII/usf-hii.github.io/pages/usf-rc-hii/slurm/array.md

 The most common application is for applying the same processing routine to a collection of multiple input data files without having to submit multiple jobs which could be well beyond the thousands depending on the problem at hand.

-By submitting a single sbatch script, a specified number of "array-tasks” will be created based on this “master” sbatch script.
+Although you submit a single sbatch script, a specified number of "array-tasks” will be created based on this “master” sbatch script.

 As an example, consider the following sbatch script `hello-world-array.sh`: